 Good for Lik, but not so for photography as art.
 I heard from friends who visited the canyon that the guide throws a shovel of dust to make the light “visible”.
 Other than the added dust, I, like the author, do not see anything that was “added” by the photographer.
 I would much rather have a print by Minor White, Paul Caponigro, Aaron Siskind, André Kertesz, … For substantially less investment.

-The point was, and still is for me that what makes creating and looking at art are mental processes, not the end result.
-The photographer needs to provide the mental depth in the work and it should engage the viewer with a level of intensity that was missing from Lik’s cliché photograph taken in the Antelope Canyon in Arizona.
+The point was, and still is for me that, what makes creating and looking at art are mental processes, not the finished result.
+The photographer needs to provide mental depth in the work, and it should engage the viewer with a level of intensity that was missing from Lik’s cliché photograph taken in the Antelope Canyon in Arizona.
 It is the photograph of a shovel of dust competently captured, that is it.
 However, if he found a buyer for this work for the price reported, good for him.
 But for unleashing an unfair assessment of photography is not so good.

 Jonathan Jones in The Guardian article went on to declare that “Photography is not an art.
 It is a technology.”
 I respectfully disagree with the author.
 If photography as a medium is not art, painting or sculpture are not either.
 Photography uses technology, as do painting and sculpture.
-Technology is the application of knowledge to produce desired results, in industry or in art.
-Cave paintings did not use fancy brushes or acrylic paint but modern painters have the benefit of this application of knowledge to produce “better” paintings.
+Technology is the application of knowledge to produce desired results, in industry or art.
+Cave paintings did not use fancy brushes or acrylic paint, but modern painters have the benefit of this application of knowledge to produce “better” paintings.
 All art benefits from science and technology.
-Look at Leonardo Da Vinci who found new ways of making better pigments, better brushes so that he could apply these “technologies” to his art to produce the works like The Last Supper and The Mona Lisa.
-However, neither “painting” nor “better pigments” created the art, Leonardo did with the intention of conveying his ideas at a level that engaged the viewers for centuries.
-One can even argue that his methods of producing better pigments were also “art” indeed which he liberally mixed with his centuries-ahead scientific mind.
+Look at Leonardo Da Vinci, who found new ways of making better pigments, better brushes so that he could apply these “technologies” to his art to produce the works like, The Last Supper and The Mona Lisa.
+However, neither “painting” nor “better pigments” created the art, Leonardo did, to convey his ideas at a level that engaged the viewers for centuries.
+One can even argue that his methods of producing better pigments were also “art” indeed, which he liberally mixed with his centuries-ahead scientific mind.

 Mr. Jones, you may be right about the photograph that triggered the article; but you are decidedly wrong about photography as a form of art.
 That was settled a while back before the high prices were paid for a few pieces of photographic work.